muryelgp/muryelgp.github.io/_pages/about.md

 I am a Postdoctoral Fellow and a Member of the School of Natural Sciences at the <a href="https://www.ias.edu" target="_blank">Institute for Advanced Study</a> in Princeton.

-I am broadly interested in black hole accretion, formation, and demographics, particularly in questions that can be explored through time-domain astronomy.
+I am broadly interested in black hole accretion, formation, and demographics, particularly in questions that can be explored through time-domain astronomy and high-energy astrophysics, both observationally and theoretically.
 Tidal disruption events have been the primary focus of my research.

 I received my Ph.D. in Astrophysics from Johns Hopkins University, where I was advised by <a href="https://physics-astronomy.jhu.edu/directory/suvi-gezari/" target="_blank">Suvi Gezari</a>.
 Before moving to the United States, I earned my B.Sc./M.Sc. degrees in Physics and Astronomy at <a href="https://ppgfsc.posgrad.ufsc.br/?lang=en" target="_blank">UFSC</a> in Brazil.